RobinSchmid7/temple_game/README.md

 This repository is based on the original [tempel-des-schreckens](https://github.com/richardcrng/tempel-des-schreckens) by [richardcrng](https://github.com/richardcrng), with additional build configurations and setup instructions to easily **host the game locally** for friends and family.

 **Key additions:**
-- ✅ **Docker Compose setup** for one-command deployment
+- ✅ **Easy setup scripts** - `./setup.sh` and `./start-game.sh` for one-command deployment
+- ✅ **Automatic IP detection** - shows your network IP for easy sharing
 - ✅ **Local network hosting** instructions
 - ✅ **Comprehensive installation guides** for all skill levels
 - ✅ **Mobile-friendly local hosting**
 - ✅ **Troubleshooting documentation**

 Perfect for hosting private game sessions, LAN parties, or when you want to run your own instance!

+**🚀 Super easy setup**: Just run `./setup.sh` once, then `./start-game.sh` to play!

 ## Quick Start